 Note: In each category, post are sorted in reverse chronological order.
-I have marked posts that I think are particularly interesting and stood the test of time (by looking at stats, or using my subjective judgement) with bold and a star ⭐ .
+I have marked posts that I think are particularly interesting and stood the test of time (by looking at high view counts, or using my subjective judgement) with bold and a star ⭐ .

 Using JAX, numpy, and optimization techniques to improve separable image filters ⭐ March 2020 – using “optimization” techniques and gradient descent in numpy and JAX to improve low-rank separable image filters (see below) and remove some of their visual artifacts (ringing, negative values, unpleasant corners).

 Separate your filters!
 Separability, SVD and low-rank approximation of 2D image processing filters February 2020 – how to tell if an image processing 2D filter is separable, and finding separable approximations (up to a rank k – k multiple passes of separable filter) of some common filters commonly used in graphics, e.g. circular or hexagonal bokeh.

 Local linear models and guided filtering – an alternative to bilateral filter ⭐ September 2019 – how fitting linear models locally (through least-squares in a small window around a pixel) can be a great cheap alternative to bilateral filter – both for filtering a single image, but also for joint / guided bilateral, and bilateral upsampling.
 I show the technique using SSAO filtering example.

 Checkerboard rendering, rotated anti-aliasing and grid frequencies May 2018 – description of what is “checkerboard rendering”, Fourier domain analysis of aliasing, reconstruction and why it often makes sense to rotate your sampling grid.